Keely Hodgkinson sets new world 800m indoor record

 Hodgkinson, who stormed to 800m gold at the Paris 2024 Olympics, shaved nearly a second off the previous best, 1min 55.82secs, achieved by Jolanda Ceplak at the European Championships in Vienna on March 3, 2002.

-The 23-year-old was primarily relieved she had backed up her words from earlier in the week, in which she had confidently told a press conference the record was hers to take.
+The 23-year-old was primarily relieved she had backed up her words from earlier in the week, when she confidently told a press conference the record was hers to take.

 “Thank God!” she declared in a trackside interview with World Athletics.